earthlab/earthlab.github.io/org/earth-analytics/week-8.md

 Create a new `R markdown `document.
 Name it: **lastName-firstInitial-week8.Rmd** Within your `.Rmd` document, include the plots listed below.
 When you are done with your report, use `knitr` to convert it to `PDF` format.
 Submit both the `.Rmd` file and the `.pdf` (or `html` file to D2L.
 Be sure to name your files as instructed above!

 #### Use knitr code chunk arguments
-For this weeks assignment, please do not hide your code.
-We will grade the assignment based upon your use of functions to create your plots.
+For this weeks assignment, **please do not hide your code**.
+We will grade the assignment based upon your use of functions to complete your assignment.

 #### Answer the following questions below in your report

-1. Explain what the acronym DRY means?
+1. Explain what the acronym **DRY** means?
 Why is dry important?

- terms of resolution?
-How could this resolution difference impact analysis using these data?
-Use plot 1 BELOW to visually show the difference.
-2. Calculate the area of "high severity" and the area of "moderate severity" burn in meters using the post-fire data for both Landsat and MODIS.
-State what the values are in your answer.
-Are the values different?
-Why / why not?
-Use plots 4 and 5 to discuss any differences you notice.
-3. Describe 3 potential impacts of cloud cover on remote sensing imagery analysis.
-What are 2 ways that we can deal with clouds when we encounter them in our work?
-Refer to plots 2 & 3 in your homework to answer this question.

 #### Include the plots below.
 For all plots: